|

 (Pastor Elton went home to be with Jesus shortly after writing this devotional.)

-Typically, Lent is observed by liturgical churches.
-However, Lent is intended as a way to call to mind and to focus more intently on the suffering that Jesus underwent and the sacrifice he made on our behalf.
-I thought it might be helpful to give a brief description for those who don't understand the purpose of these observances and maybe offer new insight to veterans of this holiday, as well as a craft idea for use in your classrooms...to get the rest of this lesson click on
+and the sacrifice he made on our behalf.
+I thought it might be helpful to give a brief description for those who don't understand the purpose of these observances and maybe offer new insight to veterans of this holiday, as well as a craft idea for use in your classrooms...to

-or follow this link:
+Ash Wednesday & Lent or follow this link:

 http://sundayschoolnetwork.com/lessons-Easter-Lent.html